Discrete trait evolution.

 Stochastic character mapping

-Stochastic character mapping samples many possible histories from the posterior distribution, conditional on the data and the model.
+Stochastic character mapping samples many possible histories from the conditional distribution given the tip data, the tree, and the fitted model.
+The samples represent uncertainty about where and when changes happened on the tree, not uncertainty about the model itself.
 You can then describe what happened: how many transitions occurred, on which branches, and in which direction.

 Both of these histories are consistent with the observed data.
 Stochastic character mapping samples many such histories, weighted by their likelihood under the model.
 This lets you estimate the expected number of transitions and their locations on the tree.